markusmeyer/Rectangle/README.md

 These are some helper classes for handling rectangles comfortably.

+### RectangleF

-RectangleF provides only two methods two specify the rectangle:
+RectangleF provides only two methods to specify a rectangle:

 By constructor: